apache/solr-site/content/pages/community.md

 We use [mailing lists](https://apache.org/foundation/mailinglists.html) for all official project communications.
-To subscribe or unsubscribe you need to send an email to special addresses (listed below) from *the email address you want to subscribe as*, and then confirm your ownership of that address by replying to a mail from the list software.
+To subscribe or unsubscribe you need to send an email to special addresses (listed below) from *the email address you want to subscribe as or unsubscribe from*, and then confirm your ownership of that address by replying to a mail from the list software.

 #### Mailing list etiquette